tranngocminhhieu/vietnamadminunits/README.md

 ```

-Standardize and convert 63-province format administrative unit columns to the new 34-province system.
+Standardize and convert 63-province format administrative unit columns to the new 34-province format.

 ```python
 data = [